 There’s a fine line between showing genuine personal interest in your employees and trying to become their best friend.
 To be a great district manager you don’t have to become best friends.
 But, you should let employees know that you see them as a real person and not just a cog in the retail machine.
 This will go a long way when it comes to creating a positive work environment for them.

 Great district managers also acknowledge the fact that employees have their own lives outside of working in your store.
 Some employees are still students, some are parents.
 It’s important to let them know that you understand how important these things are.
 Also, let them know that you’re willing to work with them and be flexible for each individual situation.

 When you show that you care about employees as people, that can do a lot when it comes to their motivation and dedication to your stores.

 It’s inevitable that in the high-stress world of retail that there will be some conflicts.
 District managers need to able to defuse conflicts and turn these work tensions into solutions.
 Conflicts often arise because of an aspect of the position makes the employees uncomfortable or unhappy.
 This makes it critical that you tackle these issues directly.
 And, find a solution that can alleviate the situation as soon as possible.

 As the district manager, you’re representing the company.
-Stay neutral throughout the situation and make sure all your decisions and actions keep the best interests of the company in mind.
+Stay neutral throughout the situation.
+Make sure all your decisions and actions keep the best interests of the company in mind.
 As the leader, it’s critical that you remain level-headed, calm, cool, and collected through the frustrating situation.
 The best district managers can lead the team through uncomfortable situations with grace and strength.